An electrical engineering perspective on naturality in computational physics: Conclusions

 Geometric methods have arguably been the most successful ones in computational physics of continuum, yielding structure-preserving discretizations.
-A highly practical setting for geometric methods is that of a natural elliptic complex (see section~2).
-Elliptic complexes arise naturally in computational physics of continuum in compact domains, give rise to a rich, general Hodge theory and allow us to formulate computations in terms of the symbol sequence, consisting of finite-dimensional spaces and matrices.
+A highly practical setting for geometric methods is that of a natural elliptic complex.
+Elliptic complexes arise naturally in computational physics of continuum in compact domains, give rise to a rich, generalized Hodge theory and allow us to formulate computations in terms of the symbol sequence, consisting of finite-dimensional spaces and matrices.
 With well-posed boundary conditions, this becomes a Fredholm complex.
 Moreover, regarding programming modelling software, such a cochain complex gives rise to natural data structures for discrete solvers.
 From the point of view of an engineer programming such software, a general Hilbert complex is often fruitless.
-Furthermore, in the discrete setting, the functorial relationship between abstract simplicial complexes and their geometric realizations on a Riemannian manifold enable computations without recourse to floating-point arithmetic for some phases of the computational process (see section~6).
+Furthermore, in the discrete setting, the functorial relationship between abstract simplicial complexes and their geometric realizations on a Riemannian manifold enable computations without recourse to floating-point arithmetic for some phases of the computational process.

-In this paper, we have discussed cochain methods on a general level and the finite element method with discretizations of geometric essence more carefully.
+In this paper, we have discussed this geometric essence in the context of the finite element method and cochains.
 Evidently, the essentially category theoretical concept of naturality comes up at different levels of abstraction when discussing computational physics of continuum, and aspects of naturality shall be preserved in a discretization.
 This is the essence of geometric methods: Geometric means natural in this context.
 A very comprehensive treatment of this viewpoint beyond the scope of this paper can be found in \citep{Kolar}.
-There exist different types of naturality related to different mathematical structures, and they are important in different settings (see section~2).
+There exist different types of naturality related to different mathematical structures, and they are important in different settings.
 However, a unification through category theory is possible.